FINAL Lists of Assessments in the Group 1 Basins including the Verified List of Impaired Waters, Delist List, Study List, and Study List Removals

-The department announces the availability of the REVISED lists of assessments for waterbodies and water segments within the Group 1 Basins: Everglades West Coast, Lake Okeechobee, Ocklawaha, Ochlockonee - St. Marks, Suwannee, and Tampa Bay.
-These REVISED Verified Lists, Delist Lists, Study Lists, and Study List Removals were produced with water quality and biological data included in the IWR Run 56 database.
-These lists reflect the department's current assessments for these waterbodies, but they are subject to change based on input received during the public comment period, which ends May 31st, 2019.
-During this period, we ask that interested parties submit their comments either electronically to Kevin O’Donnell or by mail to the address below.
-In addition to the revised assessment lists, the department posted the Master List (which contains all assessments for all waterbodies in each basin) available here.
+The department announces the availability of the FINAL lists of assessments for waterbodies and water segments within the Group 1 Basins: Everglades West Coast, Lake Okeechobee, Ocklawaha, Ochlockonee - St. Marks, Suwannee, and Tampa Bay.
+These FINAL Verified Lists, Delist Lists, Study Lists, and Study List Removals were produced with water quality and biological data included in the IWR Run 56 database.
+These final Verified and Delist Lists were adopted by Secretarial Order signed by DEP Secretary Valenstein on October 2, 2019.
+This Order also includes an amendment to one waterbody in the Group 3 Choctawhatchee-St. Andrews basin and is available here.
+In addition to the final assessment lists, the department posted the Master Lists (which contains all assessments for all waterbodies in each basin) available here.

-A specific list of waterbodies addressed in these amendments is available here.
+A list of waterbodies addressed through off-cylce amendments is available here.

 Submitting Bioassessment Data

 The department is requesting external data providers who would like to submit applicable bioassessment data to help support the department's Impaired Waters assessment.
 Please download and complete the Bioassessment Data Template, available as a Microsoft Excel worksheet (.xlsx).
 Once the template has been completed with the required information, please submit the worksheet and any supporting documentation (field sheets, photos, etc.) by email to Kevin O'Donnell.

 Guidance on Developing Restoration Plans as Alternatives to TMDLs

 The department encourages stakeholders (including state agencies and local governments) to seek4b assessments or4e assessmentsby submitting documentation in support of assessment category 4b or 4e.
 For this designation, documentation will be required to demonstrate reasonable progress that the proposed projects or programs will restore an impaired waterbody.